Mainframe-Renewal-Project/sear-docs/interfaces/python.md

 # Python

-The following Python interface is provided to facilitate exploitation of RACFu by Python callers.
+The following Python interface is provided to facilitate exploitation of SEAR by Python callers.
 {: .fs-6 .fw-300 }

 &nbsp;

-The Python distribution of RACFu may be installed from [PyPi](https://pypi.org/project/racfu/) using `pip`.
+The Python distribution of SEAR may be installed from [PyPi](https://pypi.org/project/racfu/) using `pip`.

 &nbsp;